 b.
 Eligibility Definitions

 Those with an annual residual household income of £25,000 or less.
 [Residual income is the household income before tax and after any pension contributions or allowances for dependent children.]
-For full time students, a full financial assessment must have been carried out by the SLC and agreement must have been given by the student and their sponsor(s) to share this data.
-This assessment must have been completed by the 1st September 2021 and it is the responsibility of the student to ensure this has been completed by the SLC.
+For full time students, a full and complete/approved financial assessment must have been carried out by the SLC and agreement must have been given by the student and their sponsor(s) to share this data.
+This assessment must have been completed by the 16th September 2022 and it is the responsibility of the student to ensure this has been completed by the SLC.
 Failure to do this will result in the applicant not being considered for the award.